Icon-Newsletter-smaller

 dropshipping business in the philippines - how much do you need to start

-There’s no exact figure for dropshipping startup costs because it will depend on a few things, such as the products you plan on selling and the costs to run your online store.
+There’s no exact figure for dropshipping startup costs because it will depend on a few things, such as the products you plan to sell and the costs to run your online store.

 Do you want to put more money into building your e-commerce website and offering more helpful online features?
 Or do you want to use it to pay for membership or subscription fees to dropshipping supplier directories and platforms?